Practice overview

 • Contempt of court proceedings (Ch D, US$4m) – Advising as sole counsel in the Chancery Division on discharge of custodial sentences for contempt of court as part of a long-running cross-border commercial contract dispute.

-• Award challenge under s.67/s.68 of Arbitration Act 1996 (Comm Ct) – Acting as sole counsel in a challenge to an LCIA award arising out of a Middle Eastern arbitration under s.67 (jurisdiction) and s.68 (procedural irregularity) of the Arbitration Act 1996.
+• Award challenge under s.67/s.68 of Arbitration Act 1996 (Comm Ct) – Acting as sole counsel in the Commercial Court in a challenge to an LCIA award arising out of a Middle Eastern arbitration under s.67 (jurisdiction) and s.68 (procedural irregularity) of the Arbitration Act 1996.

 • Arbitration enforcement proceedings (Comm Ct, US$100m) – Assisting as junior counsel in potential Commercial Court enforcement proceedings concerning multiple LCIA awards valued at over US$100m.